Course Title: Advanced Instrumental Analysis

 The 8th edition of this book is also acceptable; both can be found in the RMIT library.

-You will also be able to access course information and additional learning materials (including lecture handouts, presentations, tutorial sheets and links to freely available online learning resources) via the 'myRMIT' website (also known as Blackboard or the Learning Hub).
+You will also be able to access course information and additional learning materials (including lecture handouts, presentations, tutorial sheets and links to freely available online learning resources) via the 'myRMIT' website (also known as Canvas or the Learning Hub).

 Lists of relevant reference texts, online learning material and freely accessible internet sites will also be placed on the Learning Hub/myRMIT CHEM1079 site.